onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 How depressing is that there isn't a single credible plan for how humanity could unite and prosper that isn't one of the current powers simply dominating the others but transcending conflict altogether?

+we need to engineer collective agency that cybernetically steers itself towards its goals

 This system will wipe the floor with any other - nothing will be able to compete and every competing power structure will join in their best  newly understood and deeper self interest - not out of fear but through a combination of seduction, shame, and consensual indoctrination